accrouch/wineTime/SAPiO_wine_time.md

 ```

     ##      RMSE  Rsquared       MAE
-    ## 0.5608716 0.4853668 0.4231938
+    ## 0.5599837 0.4866800 0.4240723

+Random forests are nice for a first look in that I don't have to do much feature engineering, they perform relatively well, and they can point me in the direction of which of the physicochemical properties of wine are predictive of quality.
+The primary drawback is that a random forest model doesn't give me as granular of a look at the direction and magnitude of the phsyicochemical-quality relationship as say a logistic regression or a decision tree.

+The results of the random forest suggests that for wines overall, `alcohol` and `volatile.acidity` are highly predictive of quality ratings relative to other physicochemical properties.
+This is similar for white wines.
+Red wines, `alcohol` and `sulphates` have the greatest predictive power.
+We don't have much of a sense of which direction of these relationships, which is something we can explore utilizing other models.

-### If time were as plentiful as two-buck chuck
+### Next pour - if time were as plentiful as 2-buck-chuck

 -   Measures
-    -   I'd take a little time to brush up on some of the physiochemical measures and how they relate to the winemaking process--context matters!
+    -   I'd take a little time to brush up on some of the physicochemical measures and how they relate to the winemaking process--context matters!
+    -   consider transformations/binning
 -   Missingness
-    -   Imputation
+    -   explore imputation
+    -   consider the use of binned variables and include a 'missing' category
 -   Correlations
     -   more meaningful investigation of correlation differences
     -   dimension reduction through principal components or factor analyses (at the risk of losing interpretability)
 -   Feature engineering
-    -   use of principal components or factors, but this would come at the cost of interpretability
+    -   use of principal components or factors to mitigate , but this would come at the cost of interpretability
 -   Modeling
-    -   logistic regression and interaction investigation!
+    -   logistic regression and interaction investigation (it's likely wine type interacts with physicochemical characteristics in the relationship with quality ratings)
-    -   ordered logistic regressions
+    -   ordered logistic regression
     -   linear discriminant analysis
+    -   plan ole' decision tree
     -   ensembling
+-   Programming
+    -   use of functions for repeated tasks
+    -   clean up output a bit
+-   Misc
+    -   drink more wine